 According to Juliette Danielle, when Tommy Wiseau said the line "In a few minutes, bitch," everyone on the set began laughing at him.
 Wiseau came out of the bathroom and demanded to know what was so funny.

 Shot simultaneously on 35 mm film and high-definition video.
 Tommy Wiseau was confused about the differences between the formats, so he used both cameras on the same mount.
 He also purchased the cameras, instead of renting them as film productions usually do.

 After a very limited theatrical run, the film has become popular as a "midnight movie," with a cult following.
 Audience members dress up as the characters, throw plastic spoons at the screen, and toss footballs to each other.
 Tommy Wiseau attends many screenings, and holds Q&A sessions with the audience.

-Kyle Vogt had to quit the film because of a prior acting commitment.
-He told Tommy Wiseau about it months prior, though Tommy assured him filming would be a wrap by that time.
+Kyle Vogt had to leave before all his scenes were shot because of a prior acting commitment.
+He told Tommy Wiseau about it months prior, and Wiseau assured him filming would be wrapped by that time.
 That explains why his character, Peter, is not at the party at the end.
-Peter's lines were given to Greg Ellery, who unexpectedly shows up at Johnny's birthday party.
+Peter's lines were given to Steven (Greg Ellery), a completely new character who unexpectedly shows up at Johnny's birthday party.
 One of Peter's last lines is "That's it; I'm done."